 At Cobe we create architecture that improves life, and through architecture we ensure that each existing city, building or landscape that we transform is a better place than it was before.
 That is the true measure of our work and our accomplishments as architects.

 We create places rooted in reality.
 Cities, buildings and landscapes that fit in and stand out.
-When building, we believe that the most sustainable solution is to create something long-lasting, resilient and beautiful.
+When building, we believe that the most resilient solution is to create something long-lasting and beautiful.

 We transform cities, buildings and landscapes into compact, performative and healthy settings.
 Our built environment must reflect and help us change our habits and behaviour in order to meet current and future environmental challenges.

 structures and settings

-Recognizing that the most sustainable option is to reuse existing resources, we challenge the desire to build new.
+Recognizing that the best option is to reuse existing resources, we challenge the desire to build new.

-We help convert former industrial areas into sustainable and liveable mixed-use neighbourhoods and give former industrial buildings renewed relevance.
+We help convert former industrial areas into resilient and liveable mixed-use neighbourhoods and give former industrial buildings renewed relevance.

 We insist on having an open and spirited dialogue when choosing materials in our projects.
 We aim for long-lasting and beautiful materials that minimize the carbon footprint.
 We promote a circular approach, investigate the potentials of recycled alternatives and design healthy indoor climates.

 We believe engineered wood is the building material of the future.
-Designing contemporary buildings in timber has the potential of reducing the carbon footprint by 70-80% during the construction phase and has documented positive effects on the indoor climate.
+Designing contemporary buildings in timber has the potential of reducing the embodied carbon footprint during the production phase.

-Material use in buildings accounts for 28% of the carbon emission globally and one third of the waste produced in Denmark.
+Material use in buildings accounts for a significant share of the carbon emission globally and one third of the waste produced in Denmark.
 We persistently investigate the potential of transforming abandoned and wasted resources into new uses.

-We are engaged in all aspects of green mobility solutions, ranging from intermodal mobility hubs to soft mobility planning and infrastructure for new green electric alternatives.
+We are engaged in all aspects of contemporary mobility solutions, ranging from intermodal mobility hubs to soft mobility planning and infrastructure for new electric alternatives.
 We believe that inspiring people to change behaviour and modify their personal transportation habits can have a huge positive impact on our climate.